joinself/self-sdk-examples/android/README.md

 #### 4. Verification

 This simple app demonstrates how to integrate email and document verification processes.
-It also displays all verified credentials in the sdk.
+After finishing the flow, credentials are stored in local database.
+You can share them with other apps.
+See `credential` example.

 Steps:
   - Register an account
-  - Choose email, liveness, or document verification
+  - Choose email, or document verification

 Build & install command
 ```bash